Dashboard | Tax Configurations (V2 Tax Engine) BETA

 When setting up a tax configuration, you'll see several new fields.
 Let's go over what they all mean.

-- Name: The Name is for internal use and must be unique - this will appear on reports.
+• Name: for internal use and must be unique - this will appear on reports.

-- Display Name: The Display Name is what will appear on customer receipts, and it doesn't have to be unique.
+• Display Name: will appear on customer receipts and does not need to be unique.

-- Categories: The Categories allow you to choose all categories, or a subset of categories or subcategories, in which any products that exist within the selected category or subcategory will have taxes applied.
-If a parent category is selected, all subcategories within that parent category will have this tax configuration applied to them during transactions.
+• Categories: set taxes to all categories or a subset of categories or subcategories.
+Any products that exist within the selected category or subcategory will have taxes applied.
+If a parent category is selected, all subcategories within that parent category will have this tax configuration applied.

-- Tax Type: This specifies the type of tax, such as City, County, State, Federal, Excise, or Municipal.
+• Tax Type: specifies the type of tax, such as City, County, State, Federal, Excise, or Municipal.
+This may be left blank.

 Flat, Stackable, Compounding Taxes Explained